xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-034.md

 import BrushWithEraser from '../components/BrushWithEraser.vue'
 </script>

-# Lesson 34 - Frame and Clipping
+# Lesson 34 - Frame and clip

 Currently our `Group / g` is a logical grouping without geometric bounds (e.g. `x/y/width/height`), so it does not apply clipping to children. tldraw provides both Group and Frame as [Structural shapes].